markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Hint**: Look for any content like text, heading, and especially distinct elements like boxes.

-> **Answer**: We will need a box that will contain a heading, text, input fields and a button.
+> **Answer**: We will need a box that contains a heading, text, input fields and a button.

 We must place our `<div>` tags carefully to ensure that they are nested within the section element.

-> **Heads Up**: HTML works on a relatively simple set of rules like the use of opening and closing tags.
-An HTML element can be nested within another element, but must be completely contained, meaning the opening and closing tags must both be inside the parent element.
+> **Heads Up**: HTML works on a relatively simple set of rules.
+One important rule is that both the opening and closing tags of an element must be completely contained inside the parent element.
+Meaning if an opening tag is contained within an element, the closing tag must be as well.

 **INCORRECT**